 While it's very common for a potential client to ask your rate or day rate, it's very important to understand that this fee is only one part of what you can and should be compensated for.

-A creative fee includes the day rate, but may extend to be an umbrella term for all creative work.
+A creative fee can be used to encompass a day rate as above (or multiple days of photography), but may extend to be an umbrella term for all creative work.
 It may broaden to cover creative concepts, direction, production tasks and other work, if you choose not to break these out into separate line items.
-It's most common to combine a creative fee and a licensing fee into a single fee.
+It's also common to combine a creative fee and a licensing fee into a single fee.

 A licensing fee is separate from the day rate or the creative fee in the fact that it is based solely on the usage of the end images, as opposed to being based on how they were created.
 Often, one may choose to roll a licensing fee into a creative fee and include it as a single line item.